 Step 6 – Don’t Stop

 Never stop seeking God and His will for you.
 Never stop being obedient.
 Never let fear overcome faith.
 Don’t stop listening to and following the Holy Spirit.
 Your goal is not recognition from the world – your goal is to please God.
 Yes, you will have times of stopping to meditate, get new direction, make a change, and to just listen.
 But, even resting is part of moving continually toward the goal and finishing the race!
+This is how to live your purpose as Paul did.

 Step 7 – Enjoy the Process and Allow For Change